Ana Victoria Jiménez: Communism

 Jiménez has been dedicated to activism since the 1960s.
 In the beginning of her activist career, she formed part of the Communist Party.
 Within the Communist Party, specifically the Communist Youth League, she was able to become the secretary of the party's, Comité Central (The central Committee).
 Also, during her participation in a communist party named, Central Campesina Independiente and Frente Electoral del Pueblo (Central Peasant Independent and Electoral Front of the People), Jiménez was arrested and detained during an operation by Mexico City police, which was organized with the intent of stopping radical activity by communist.
-Furthermore, due to her position as the secretary of the Comité Central, Jiménez was able to travel to the Soviet Union, and other countries, that formed part of the party.
+Furthermore, due to her position as the secretary of the Comité Central, Jiménez was able to travel to the Soviet Union, and other comunists countries.